stki9539/Calorie-Website/README.md

 A website that will track the calories of different foods that you consume.

 **Team Member:**
-James Huynh
+James Huynh,
-Sibo Song
+Sibo Song,
-Steven Kim
+Steven Kim,
 Tianfang Wang

 **Description:**